sobamask22/DeliverySchedule-Power-BI/README.md

 - **Top 10 items by purchase cost:** The table is filtered to display the top 10 items ranked by highest total purchase cost.
 Metrics shown are total purchase cost, total individual orders and quantity in pallets

 - **Kpi Cards Overview:**
-  - Total Purchase Cost: £4.54M worth of items delivered into the warehouse
+  - Total Purchase Cost: £4.54M worth of items were delivered into the warehouse

   - Total Orders: 563 individual purchase orders were processed